Home

 by Anonymous from Florida

-Order by a General Magistrate - Exception to Order: A magistrate has entered an Order on my Petition for modification of child support.
+A magistrate has entered an Order on my Petition for modification of child support.
 It did not take into account the facts presented.
-And the Magistrate decided to impute income based on possible earnings instead of actual earnings.
-What can I do now if I do not agree?

-Answer to Florida Child Custody Question
+Answer to Florida Child Support Question

 Dear Anonymous,

+You have 10 days from the date of the magistrates report to file an exception.
 Do not delay.
 There are no public court approved forms for you to use, but you may be able to get one from your circuit court law library.

 If you decide to do this Pro Se, you may need to get an electronic recording or transcript of the general magistrate's hearing you attended.